D-e-n-t/nfsen-ng-docker/README.md

   Notes:  By default, nfsen-ng will track ports 22, 80, 53 and 443.
 To change this, modify the **INTERESTING_PORTS** environment variable.
   By default, Samplicator will use the incoming port from sample.conf and nfdump will increment the port by 100 and listen locally for the replicated feed.
 If you could exceed 100 sources, increase the environment variable **MIRROR_PORT_OFFSET** to a higher value
+  Both nfdump and Samplicated run as root.
+This may present a security risk.
-=> additonally, you may add/remove lines in sources.conf... you need then to restart the stack by issuing 'docker-compose restart'
+  Additonally, you may add/remove lines in sources.conf... you need then to restart the stack by issuing 'docker-compose restart'

 ## Usage on a Cisco 9300 Switch